Be yourself; everyone else is already taken - Oscar Wilde

 I eventually moved out of manufacturing and into the legal field where I continued to use these skills to create and maintain effective and efficient procedures, databases, file management systems, and quickly earned the title of Office Ninja.
 I managed hectic schedules and was often found helping others learn how to work best according to their unique style.

 Throughout my career, I have worked for solo attorneys, small law firms, corporate legal departments, and as executive assistant to CEOs and solopreneurs.
-In each of these roles, I learned to work with different personalities, manage difficult situations, and continued to be actively involved in developing systems to solve problems and inefficiencies… but I wanted to do more
+In each of these roles, I learned to work with different personalities, manage difficult situations, and continued to be actively involved in developing systems to solve problems and inefficiencies.
+But, too often I ran into those who resisted change or spent too long in meetings discussing what should be done rather than implementing.
+I witnessed good employees become apathetic as they watched other employees get away with poor attendance, constant tardiness, poor work performance and turnout with little to no consequences.
+I also watched potential good employees fail time after time due to no guidance and clear direction.
+And I wanted to fix these issues.

-At the beginning of 2020 I decided to leave my corporate job and work as a freelance assistant.
+At the beginning of 2020 I left my comfortable corporate job and began to work as a freelance assistant.
 During that time, I worked for an army of C-Suite coaches for law firms.
 I learned a lot – both good and bad.
 I have worked as Practice Administrator, finding solutions to a variety of issues as they arise.
 I’ve selected and implemented systems and platforms to improve project management and communications, and I have worked to find solutions for a solopreneur to work as an agency.